state-less/react-server-docs-md/src/pages/FAQ.md

 > Are there any performance considerations or limitations when using React Server, especially when dealing with a large number of users and components?

 The architecture has only been tested in small to medium projects where it performed well.
-So there's currently no limit to performance.
+So there's currently no known limit to performance.

 > How do you handle error boundaries and fallback UIs when a component fails to render or encounters an error?